Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\paragraph{Contributions} In this paper we presented a high-level architecture for interactive explanations in the context of iterative planning.
-We instantiated this framework with goal-conflict explanations and provided an easy-to-use implementation via a web platform.
-Finally, we conducted a user study to evaluate the effect of the LLM-based explanation interface over a more conventional template-based interface. \paragraph{Findings}

-We found evidence of a significant subjective improvement when using LLM-based explanation interfaces compared to the baseline interface.
+We have found evidence of a significant subjective improvement when using LLM-based explanation interfaces compared to the baseline interface.
 Moreover, we observed a consistent trend suggesting that this subjective gain may be supported by an objective improvement, namely a convergence toward an acceptable plan in fewer iteration steps.
+We also observed a significant positive correlation between the adoption of our interface and performance on the planning task.
+These results suggest potential for LLM-based interfaces, particularly for users who actively engage with them.

-\paragraph{Future Work} Future work will assess LLM-translated explanations on a wider range of tasks, including more realistic planning uses cases with end users.
+Future work will assess LLM-translated explanations on a wider range of tasks, including more realistic planning uses cases with end users.
 In such contexts, the goal translator will becomes a more important part of our framework and will be evaluated accordingly.
 Similarly, we will carefully assess summarization capabilities of LLMs and their capacity to respond to different users requirements.

 We also plan on investigating the extension of this approach to other explanations frameworks.
 This includes MUS and MCS based approaches used in Constraint Programming \cite{poveda:etal:pthg24,gamba:etal:jar23} but also other approaches used in planning \cite{krarup:etal:jair21,sreedharan:etal:ai21}.
 In addition to the classification of the question type, this adds the challenge of deciding which explanation approach is most suitable to answer the question.